802.1Q Native VLAN on Cisco IOS Switch

 Let’s use the following topology to answer your questions:

 As far as data plane traffic goes, traffic on the native VLAN will never be sent out of a trunk port untagged.
 The native VLAN configuration tells the trunk port on which VLAN incoming untagged frames should be placed.
-If you configure VLAN tagging, then any untagged frames that arrive on the trunk interface will be dropped.
+If you configure native VLAN tagging, then any untagged frames that arrive on the trunk interface will be dropped.

 Control traffic such as CDP, VTP, PAgP and DTP don’t actually use the native VLAN.
 They use VLAN1.
 Interestingly, even if you disallow VLAN1 on a trunk interface, and change the native VLAN to something other than VLAN1, these control protocols will still use it, and switches see this as an exception to the allowed VLANs.